akshitagupta15june/Face-X/Face-Detection/face detection using caffe/README.md

 args = vars(ap.parse_args())
 ```
 We have three required arguments:

-. `--image` : The path to the input image.
+- `--image` : The path to the input image.
-. `--prototxt` : The path to the Caffe prototxt file.
+- `--prototxt` : The path to the Caffe prototxt file.
-. `--model` : The path to the pretrained Caffe model.
+- `--model` : The path to the pretrained Caffe model.
+An optional argument, `--confidence` , can overwrite the default threshold of 0.5

 ## Face detection in images